NoOPeEKS/oxid/README.md

 - Add cli argument handling for choosing file.
 - Fix performance issues when inserting new characters.
 - Implement test cases.
-- Refactor file lines into structs for more readability.
 - Implement some sort of viewport to scroll long files (right now it can only show what the screen allows).
 - Insert Mode:
     * Ctrl + hjkl should allow to move cursor in insert mode.